arjunperi/Interactive-Poker-Engine/doc/plan/DESIGN_PLAN.md

 seen in the file doc/plan/CRC.md, along with notes that demonstrate some of the design considerations for each that relate to extensibility.
 Additionally, we will have data API's that read in properties for a certain poker type, and the rules of the game (i.e the engine API implementation) will be run accordingly.
-Lastly, we will have an interactive GUI that is driven by a suite of player APIs, and these will enable a host of different user options that working along the View and Controller will move the flow of the game based on user actions and inputs.
+Lastly, we will have an interactive GUI that is driven by a player API, and this will enable a host of different user options that working along the View and Controller will move the flow of the game based on user actions and inputs.

 __Design Details__